Pituitary adenoma

 How the size of the tumour affects pituitary adenoma symptoms

-The growth of this type of tumour can put pressure on surrounding tissue, especially the optic nerve, causing vision loss or loss of peripheral (side) vision and other related problems.
+The growth of this type of tumour can put pressure on surrounding tissue, especially the optic nerve, causing vision problems or loss of peripheral (side) vision and other related problems.
 An increase in the pressure surrounding the optic nerve can be identified during an eye test.

 Pituitary adenomas can also cause many of the same symptoms as other brain tumours.